THM-Health/PILOS/docs/EXTERNAL_AUTHENTICATION.md

 | email         | Email                                        |

-**Notice:** The External identifier (`external_id`) is used to uniquely identify a user.
+**Notice:** The external identifier (`external_id`) is used to uniquely identify a user within each authenicator.
-If the same external_id is supplied by multiple authenticators, the user is considered to be the same.
-This can be useful for switching between different authenticators.
+User accounts are not shared between authenicators.

 ### Array attributes